arinjoy/next-to-go/README.md

 2. As a user, I should not see races that are one minute past the advertised start
 3. As a user, I should be able to filter my list of races by the following categories: Horse, Harness & Greyhound racing
 4. As a user, I can deselect all filters to show the next 5 from of all racing categories
-5. As a user I should see the meeting name, race number and advertised start as a countdown for each race.
+5. As a user, I should see the meeting name, race number and advertised start as a countdown for each race.
 6. As a user, I should always see 5 races and data should automatically refresh

 ## 👨🏽‍💻  Solution Approach